2015–16 QMJHL season

 The 2015–16 QMJHL season is the 47th season of the Quebec Major Junior Hockey League (QMJHL).
 The regular season began on September 10, 2015, and ended on March 19, 2016.

 The playoffs began shortly after the end of the regular season, and ended on May 12, 2016; the winning team, the Rouyn-Noranda Huskies, was awarded the President's Cup and a berth in the 2016 Memorial Cup held at ENMAX Centrium in Red Deer, Alberta.
-The Red Deer Rebels of the WHL have qualified for the tournament as the host team.
+The Red Deer Rebels of the Western Hockey League (WHL) qualified for the tournament as the host team.